Simplex, Half-duplex & Full duplex explained.

 Full-Duplex

 Full-duplex communication is a communication system that allows for two-way communication between two or more parties, where each party can send and receive information simultaneously.
-In other words, full-duplex communication enables multiple parties to communicate in real-time, with the ability to send and receive data at the same time.

 Examples of full-duplex communication are speaking on a mobile phone call, video conferencing and online gaming.